New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 - `CALLSIGN_INTERVAL` - Interval to send the morse code callsign.
 Maximum interval in the US is 10 minutes.
 - `FSK_FREQ` - This is setting for your preferred TX frequency.
 The filter is optimized for 70cm radio band.
 - `STATUS_LED` - Comment out to disable verbose status LEDs on PCB.
-- `DEV_MODE` - Comment out for flight mode.
+- `DEV_MODE` - Comment out for flight mode, uncomment during programming.
 Disables Serial and enables deep sleep modes for lower power consumption.
 - `PACKET_INTERVAL` - Interval between 4FSK packets.
 The smaller the interval, the lower the battery life is.
 - `OUTPUT_POWER` - 0-127.
 This is the output power of the radio module (suggested to keep at maximum).
 - `FLAG_BAD_PACKET` - If the latest GPS values are bad, send out all zeroes (for time, position, speed, and altitude)(suggested).